 1. Houzeo

-- Silver Package – $199: You can list your property on the MLS with 24 photos and for 6 months.
-It also becomes visible on Zillow, Trulia, Realtor.com, etc. You can also make unlimited changes to your listing.
+- Silver Package – $199: Your property gets an MLS listing with 24 photos, and for 6 months.
+It is also visible on Zillow, Trulia, Realtor.com, etc. With this package, you can make unlimited changes to your listing.

 - Gold Package – $249: You can post the maximum number of photos, avail licensed broker assistance, get access to seller disclosures, and a premium yard sign.